 A 17-year-old boy was wounded in a shooting at Clearwater Beach on Sunday during what police called a "teen takeover."

-In a news conference Sunday night, Clearwater Deputy Police Chief Michael Walek said hundreds of people "described as a spring break" gathered at the 100 block of Coronado Drive following information shared on social media that it would take place.
+In a news conference Sunday night, Clearwater Deputy Police Chief Michael Walek said hundreds of people, "described as a spring break," gathered at the 100 block of Coronado Drive.
+This followed information shared on social media saying it would take place.

 Here is the scene tonight in Clearwater Beach.
 Shootings and riots everywhere pic.twitter.com/tRDZZ1LvO2